 BLOM Bank becomes first bank in Lebanon to go live on SWIFT gpi

-SWIFT gpi provides BLM Bank’s customers with greater speed, transparency and peace of mind for cross-border payments
+SWIFT gpi provides BLOM Bank’s customers with greater speed, transparency and peace of mind for cross-border payments

 On 15 October, BLOM Bank became the first bank in Lebanon and one of few banks in the region to introduce the SWIFT Global Payments Innovation service (SWIFT gpi) to its clients.